cleph01/it-osticket-ticketing-system/ticket-lifecycle-examples.md

 -   **End-User Action:**

-    -   **Create a ticket with the subject:** "entire mobile/online banking system is down"
+    -   **Create a ticket under username "Karen" with the subject:** "entire mobile/online banking system is down"
         -   **Overview:** This simulates a high-priority issue reported by an end-user, indicating a critical service disruption.

 -   **Help Desk Agent (John) Actions:**